eclatian/eclatian-website-hugo/eclatian/content/english/benefit/dm-ben-6.md

 # page title background image
 bg_image: "images/backgrounds/page-title.jpg"
 # meta description
 description : "Pinching in and out on a publically shared PDF over some drive & some times with Google ads, hampers your brand persona.
 Your brand is your pride.
-Try our real digital menu, not a PDF!"
+Try our real digital catalogue, not a PDF!"
 # course thumbnail
 image: "images/courses/course-5.jpg"
 # taxonomy